ing-bank/lion/packages/tabs/README.md

 # Tabs

-`lion-tabs` implements Tabs view to allow users to quickly move between a small number of equally important views
+`lion-tabs` implements tabs view to allow users to quickly move between a small number of equally important views.

+## Live Demo/Documentation

+> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/tabs) for a live demo and API documentation

 ## How to use